 “I realize, of course, these steps will not stop all mass killings, or even all mass shootings.
 As the Governor of Colorado pointed out, if this killer didn't have access to the weapons and ammunition he used, he might have built a bomb instead.
 But it is also true that we do not need to make such killing easy, and I do not believe that anything in the Second Amendment, or any desire to hunt or for self-protection requires ready access to assault weapons with extended ammunition clips."

-So what say you?
-Should we bring back the assault weapons ban?
 Take our poll, and let us know your thoughts in comments below.